lxg/l10n/README.md

 sprintf(l10n.t("Today is %s."), l10nDate.fmt(new Date(2021, 3, 23), l10n.t("F j, Y")))
 ```

-The `date.mjs` module also provides a few functions to get translated month/weekday names:
+The `date.js` module also provides a few functions to get translated month/weekday names:

 - **`l10nDate.getMonths()`**: Returns a list of month names in the current locale: “January”, “February”, …
 - **`l10nDate.getMonthsShort()`**: Returns a list of short month names in the current locale: “Jan”, “Feb”, …